Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 If you’re watching Disney Plus on Android or iOS you have to restart your mobile device to clear cookies and cache.

-Alternatively, your browser’s incognito mode provides a private browsing window that removes most forms of online tracking, too.
+Your browser’s incognito mode also provides a private browsing window that removes most forms of online tracking, too.

 3. Test for IP and DNS Leaks